 Here are the reasons why Kindle publishing is the best online business for beginners:

-- The business model is simple - The learning curve is small compared to other forms of online business such as blogging, e-commerce, drop shipping or affiliate marketing.
-You could effectively learn everything you need to know within 1 week of dedicated studying and the rest is for you to put it into action and start maturing your skills.
+- The business model is simple - The learning curve is small compared to other forms of online businesses such as blogging, e-commerce, drop shipping or affiliate marketing.
+You could effectively learn everything you need to know within 1 week of dedicated studying, and then you just need to put it into action to start maturing your skills.

 - You only need to do two parts of the entire business - One of the biggest reasons Kindle publishing can be turned into a passive income is because all you need to focus on is the production and the ranking of the product, everything else is taken care of by Amazon.
 And in regard to the two parts you do need to focus on, you don't even have to be hands on about it.
 You outsource those areas out as well, which means you only need to orchestrate the whole business model and ensure it runs smoothly.
 A.k.a you just need to organise and manage.

 - The ROi is bigger than anything else I know of - Not only is the initial investment low, but the return on investment is huge.
 I don't know any other business that allows you to 10 times your investment as quickly as 1 year.
 Making money with Kindle is not just easy but it's fast compared to anything else.
 A normal big name franchise will see you breakeven in 5- 10 years, before any profits are made.
 A blog can take up to 1 year before any revenue starts generating.
 A Kindle publishing business can breakeven within months and 10 times your investment within 1 year.

 - The risk is low - ROi is heavily dependant on your individual actions as a publisher, but Kindle publishing is so simple that most people end up getting similar results.
 This makes your business risk low.
 You will make mistakes when you first start publishing, but that's all you have to fear.
 Mistakes.
 Not business failure.

 Kindle publishing will be the first suggestion I make to anyone who wants to:

 a.
 Make a full time salary online